open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 the necessary resources to pull metrics from.

-You can create your own `ServiceAccount`, and reference it as `spec.targetAllocator.serviceAccount` in the OTel collector CR.
+You can create your own `ServiceAccount`, and reference it as `spec.targetAllocator.serviceAccount` in the OTel Collector CR.
 You’ll then need to configure the [`ClusterRole`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) and [`ClusterRoleBinding`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) for this service account.

 If you omit the `ServiceAccount` configuration, the Target Allocator creates a `ServiceAccount` automagically for you.
-The `ServiceAccount`’s default name is a concatenation of the collector name and the `-collector` suffix.
+The `ServiceAccount`’s default name is a concatenation of the Collector name and the `-collector` suffix.
 By default, this `ServiceAccount` has no defined policy, so you’ll need to create your own [`ClusterRole`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) and [`ClusterRoleBinding`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding).